Casa de mi Padre

 Ferrell plays the perfect hopeless romantic: a tall, fair skinned rancher in love with his Mexican land – and his brother’s fiancé.
 The humour is vastly reliant on the straight-faced actors in amongst their painted back-drops and toy cars, and if you aren’t reading the subtitles (the film is in Spanish), then you will probably miss the actual jokes.
 However, films that make you stop and think sometimes leave the greatest impact, and for that, you could safely say, “Mexico is bestico”!

-Case de mi Padre will be released on 8th June 2012 in the UK.
+Casa de mi Padre is released nationwide on 8th June 2012.